10 exclusive deals that are for Amazon Prime members only

 It seems like everyone out there these days subscribes to Amazon Prime.
 Of course, that doesn’t come as much of a surprise.
 That said, not everyone who subscribes to Prime actually makes use of all the perks.
 Why wouldn’t you want to use everything that comes along with your membership?
 Fast shipping is obviously the main thing everyone thinks of when they think of Amazon’s Prime service.
 Also, there are some other great features that most people are aware of.
 There’s something that comes with Prime that almost no one seems to consider though.
 We’re talking about awesome deals that are available exclusively to Prime members.

 No, we’re not talking about Amazon’s big Prime Day sale.
 But Prime Day itself is a fantastic motivator that might convince you to get on board.
 There are actually terrific Prime-only deals that are available all year long, and new ones pop up every single day.
-In this article, we’re going to show you how to find all the best ones.Today's Top Deal AirPods are down to Amazon's lowest price of 2021, but they're about to sell out!
-List Price:$159.00 Price:$119.00 You Save:$40.00 (25%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+In this article, we’re going to show you how to find all the best ones.Today's Top Deal AirPods Pro are finally back in stock... at the lowest price since Prime Day!
+List Price:$249.00 Price:$197.00 You Save:$52.00 (21%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission

 It almost seems like Prime Day never ended.
 What makes us say that?
 Well, it’s because there are so many fantastic deals right now on Amazon.
 And they offer all-time low prices on super-popular products.
 Head over to the huge deals section on Amazon’s website and you can find so many best-sellers on sale.
 A perfect example is the newest Nest Thermostat on sale for an all-time low of just $87.99 instead of $130.
 That’s less than Prime Day!
 Or how about insanely hot new TP-Link Kasa smart plugs that are even smaller than the last model for just $6.07 each?